siliconflow/onediff/onediff_diffusers_extensions/examples/sd3/README.md

 ```
 ## Quantization

+Note: Quantization is a feature for Onediff enterprise.

 ### Run

 Quantization of the model's layers can be selectively performed based on precision.
 Download `fp8_e4m3.json` or `fp8_e4m3_per_tensor.json` from https://huggingface.co/siliconflow/stable-diffusion-3-onediff-nexfort-fp8.